-Expressing perspectives, opinions or even recommendations about the implications of your science can be a bit uncomfortable, even scary.
-But if you want your science to be relevant and useful, you need to make sure it gets out of pages of peer-reviewed journals and into real-world discussions.
-Connecting with policymakers and having an ask is one way to do this.
-Writing an op-ed is another great way to start to get your science, and ideas, into the public discourse.
+Expressing perspectives, opinions or even recommendations about the implications of your science can be a bit uncomfortable, even scary in politically charged times like we are in now.
+But if you want your science to be relevant and useful, you need to make sure it gets out of pages of peer-reviewed journals or organization reports and into real-world discussions.
+There are many ways to do this, but writing an op-ed is a great way to start to get your knowledge, and ideas, into the public discourse.

 Why write an op-ed?

-Op-eds (short for ‘opposite the editorial’ page) are found in the section of a newspaper or magazine reserved for opinions from people other than the editors.
-While not every person may read op-eds, influential decision-makers – from the President, to mayors, to business leaders – do.
+Op-eds (short for ‘opposite the editorial’ page) are reserved for opinions from people other than the editors.
+While not every person may read op-eds, influential decision-makers – from congressional members and staff, to mayors, to business leaders – do.
 Op-eds provide an opportunity to bring an issue into the public consciousness, and allow you to establish yourself as an expert on that issue.

 Your argument